LIZZIE DRURY MSC RNUTR

 SHAPE-UP™ is a low starch, high fibre mix designed to provide a balanced diet at low intake levels, and to help maintain a normal, healthy metabolism.
 It can be used as a calorie controlled ration for those prone to laminitis, Equine Metabolic Syndrome or Cushing's in order to meet micronutrient requirements without excess sugar, calories and starch intake.
 Cinnamon is added to Shape-Up as it is a very powerful anti-oxidant and can also help to maintain and support a healthy metabolism.
 In addition the cinnamon helps to make Shape-Up extremely palatable.

-SUPER FIBRE Cubes are a great way to increase the fibre content of any horse’s ration.
+SUPER FIBRE CUBES are a great way to increase the fibre content of any horse’s ration.
 They can be fed as the sole concentrate feed, or as an addition to the fibre element of the ration, for example in a treat ball or scattered through hay.
 They can also be easily soaked to form a mash for horses and ponies that have difficulty chewing.
-The pencils have a low starch and sugar content and are cereal free.
-Soya oil is used within the pencil to support optimal skin and coat condition.
+The cubes have a low starch and sugar content and are cereal free.
+Soya oil is used within the cube to support optimal skin and coat condition.

 WHAT ABOUT WATER?